parse-community/docs/_includes/ios/objects.md

 </div>

-If you need to refresh an object you already have with the latest data that is in the database, you can use the `fetchInBackgroundWithBlock:` or `fetchInBackgroundWithTarget:selector:` methods to provide additional logic which will run after fetching the object.
+If you need to refresh an object you already have with the latest data that is in the database, you can use the `fetchInBackgroundWithBlock:` or `fetchInBackgroundWithTarget:selector:` methods.

 <div class="language-toggle" markdown="1">